You’re probably wondering why you’re reading an article about guest blogging in 2023. Aren’t we all tired of this tired old marketing tactic?

 Well, yes and no. The purpose of this article is not to convince you that guest blogging is effective.
 There are many proofs and case studies already online, and if you still don’t believe it then nothing I can say will change your mind.

-This guide to guest blogging will show you how to be more effective at guest blogging in 2022 – from finding the right targets to getting your guest posts accepted at high authority publications.
+However, if you do think that guest blogging is useful for SEO and lead generation purposes then this guide will show you how to be more effective at guest blogging in 2023 – from finding the right targets to getting your guest posts accepted at high authority publications.

 - Google Advanced search operators.

 - Google Author search

 - Leveraging your Connections.